foundriesio/docs/source/user-guide/offline-update/offline-update.rst

 - *0*: Update succeeded.
     - Device is booted on the updated rootfs and running the updated Apps.
+- *5*: Update succeeded.
+    - The boot firmware was updated too.
+Optionally, a reboot to confirm its update can be performed.
+- *40*: The ``run`` command was not executed
+    - Could not start the command because there is no pending installation.
+Make sure you ran the ``install`` command before.
 - *90*: Update succeeded.
     - Device is booted on the updated rootfs and running the updated Apps.
     - Bootloader is updated too, optionally, a reboot to confirm its update can be performed.
 - *99*: Update failed.
-    - Device failed to boot on the updated rootfs and rollbacked to the previous version.
+    - Device failed to boot on the updated rootfs and rolled back to the previous version.
 - *100*: Update failed.
     - Device successfully booted on the updated rootfs but failed to start the updated Apps after the reboot.
-    - Device is rollbacking to the previous version, reboot followed by ``aklite-offline run`` is required to complete the rollback.
+    - Device is rolling back to the previous version, reboot followed by ``aklite-offline run`` is required to complete the rollback.
 - *110*: Update failed.
-    - Device failed to boot on the updated rootfs and rollbacked to the previous version.
+    - Device failed to boot on the updated rootfs and rolled back to the previous version.
     - Device failed to start the previous version's Apps since they are unknown.
-- *120*: Update failed.
+- *120*: Update and rollback failed.
     - Device successfully booted on the updated rootfs but failed to start the updated Apps after the reboot.
     - Device cannot perform rollback because the Target/version to rollback to is unknown.